 If working with laboratory equipment and chemicals, it is important to wear proper safety equipment, such as gloves and safety glasses.
 After turning on the power to the pH meter, take the pH meter electrode from its storage solution and rinse with distilled water.
 Wipe it clean with a lint-free tissue.

 Step 2: Calibrate With the pH 7 Buffer

 Submerge the rinsed electrode into the pH 7 buffer solution.
 Press the calibrate button and wait for the pH icon to stop flashing.
 If the pH reads 7, accept; if it does not, edit the entry using the keypad on the instrument.
 Rinse the electrode again with distilled water and wipe clean with a lint-free tissue.

 Step 3: Calibrate With the pH 10 Buffer

-Take the newly clean electrode and submerge it into the pH 10 buffer.
-Press the measure button once the page icon stops flashing.
-Rinse the electrode with distilled water again and press the measure button.
+Now submerge the rinsed electrode into the pH 10 buffer.
+Press the calibrate button once the pH icon stops flashing.
+If the pH reads 10, accept; if it does not, edit the entry using the keypad on the instrument.
+Rinse the electrode with distilled water and wipe with a lint-free tissue.

 - wikicommons: Datamax